ibexa/documentation-user/docs/personalization/use_cases.md

 ## eCommerce

-In eCommerce, recommendations can help customers find the exact product that fulfills their expectations.
+In eCommerce, recommendations can help customers find the exact product that fulfils their expectations.
 When a user is not sure about what to purchase, recommendations can suggest similar, alternative or complementary products.
 Some typical use cases are: